technowledgy/vue-postgrest/docs/guide/index.md

 ```

 ::: tip
-If you want to call a RPC before the schema is loaded, you can call `$postgrest.rpc` directly by passing the name of the stored procedure that should be called as the first argument, followed by the options and rpc parameters.
+If you want to call a RPC before the schema is loaded, you can call `$postgrest.rpc` directly by passing the name of the stored procedure that should be called as the first argument, followed by the rpc parameters and options.
 See [RPC](/api/#postgrest-rpc-function-name-options-params) for details.
 :::

 ## Authentication